-Bleisure is defined as the act of combining a business trip with leisure activities in one trip.
+Bleisure is the act of combining a business trip with leisure activities in one trip.
 Bleisure trips allow professionals to take advantage of cost-covered travel expenses by extending their stay and/or activities beyond solely business.
 According to an Expedia Group study performed in 2018, an average of 60% of business trips turned into bleisure trips for travelers.
-Learn how to promote bleisure travel for your next meeting to further create unforgettable experiences for all of your attendees.
+Learn how to promote bleisure travel for your next meeting to further create unforgettable experiences for all of your attendees and plan your next bleisure trip with Visit Greater St. Cloud!

 Qualify your destination

 One of the main deciding factors in whether a business traveler decides to extend their trip into leisure is the destination itself.
 Characteristics that are important to travelers include the restaurant/dining scene, nearby beaches, natural sightseeing locations, weather, historical monuments, museums/arts/culture, iconic/bucket list stops, and outdoor recreation (Expedia Group, 2018).
-Does your destination offer a variety of those factors?
+Greater St. Cloud has all of these and more, does your destination offer a variety of those factors?
 Consider making it easier for your attendees to get their bleisure on.

 Qualify your event & attendees

-According to Expedia Group, 50% of bleisure trips happen when they start with a business trip that lasts for 2-3 nights.
+According to Expedia Group, 50% of bleisure trips start with a business trip that lasts for 2-3 nights.
 Plus, 49% of bleisure trips happen when the destination is far from the traveler’s home (Expedia Group, 2018).
-If you know that the majority of your travelers have to travel a good distance and are spending more than one night in your destination, then you have a good fit for a bleisure event.
+If you know that the majority of your travelers need to travel a good distance and are spending more than one night in your destination, then you have a good fit for a bleisure event.

 Offer extended conference lodging rates